Two walks linking Devilla Forest and Balgownie Woods using the new West Fife Link path constructed by West Fife Woodlands group.

 Cross over the forest road and pick up an unsurfaced path on the opposite side indicated by a sign post for “forest walks”.
 This 300m path, which can be muddy, meets with the network of forest tracks in Devilla Forest where you turn right.
 Keep right when you reach a junction and approximately 500m from where you joined the track it takes a sharp left hand bend.
 At this point pick up an unsurfaced track, which again can be muddy, and follow it through the forest until it rejoins the forest track.

 Turn right on to this track and walk slightly uphill to a crossroad junction.
 Go straight on at this crossroad following a signpost for the cycle way and core path.
 Take care at this point as there may be vehicles from the quarry on your left.
 Keep on the main track and don’t head into the quarry area!
+2020 Update: recent quarry activity may mean a diversion to the described route is in place.
 Keep to the track as it bears right alongside the quarry (which is fenced off) to reach a green barrier gate.
 Go round this gate and then bear left following a field edge alongside the quarry perimeter.
 When the path re-enters the forest it becomes a surfaced track again and heads downhill.
 A small parking area is passed on the right hand side which could be used as a start point for this walk.
 After the car park keep to your left at the junction with a farm track.
 Stay on this track/road keeping an eye out for occasional vehicles.
 Keep left when the next farm track is passed to reach the West Fife Cycle Way.

 Turn right on to the cycle path at a point where there is a convenient bench seat.
 Keep to the tarmac cycle path for the next 1km until you spot a cottage on your right hand side.
 A path leads up the banking to a pedestrian gate beside the cottage.
 Go through this gate onto the access road for the cottage (Bramble Brae).
 Use the access road to reach the public road where you turn right.
 If you miss the gate, don’t worry as there is further access to the road 400m further along the cycle track.